Update to the latest Meilisearch version

 You can also delete the dump file if desired:

 After migrating to the most recent version of Meilisearch, your code-base may require some changes.
 This section contains warnings for some of the most impactful version-specific changes.
-For full changelogs, see the releases tab on GitHub (opens new window).
+For full changelogs, see the releases tab on GitHub.